matias-ceau/scripts/docs/index.md

 - [next_album.xsh](scripts/next_album.xsh.md) -- *Skip to the next album in CMUS audio player*
 - [nvim_in_new_terminal.sh](scripts/nvim_in_new_terminal.sh.md) -- *Opens a floating terminal to edit a file with nvim*
 - [obsidian-vault-selector.sh](scripts/obsidian-vault-selector.sh.md) -- *A script to select and open an Obsidian vault from a specified directory.*
+- [obsidian-vault-selector.sh](scripts/obsidian-vault-selector.sh.md) -- *Script to select and open an Obsidian vault from a directory.*
 - [obsidian.xsh](scripts/obsidian.xsh.md) -- *Open any Obsidian vault from a user-defined directory*
 - [pdfopener.sh](scripts/pdfopener.sh.md) -- *A script to pick and open a PDF file using Evince*
 - [playlist_player.xsh](scripts/playlist_player.xsh.md) -- *A script for selecting and playing playlists in cmus with dmenu.*